Asymmetric and chiral dynamics of two-component anyons with synthetic gauge flux: Asymmetric transport and dynamical symmetries

 \subsection{Symmetry analysis and dynamical symmetries}

 We proceed to perform symmetry analysis to reveal asymmetric dynamics and the related dynamical symmetries \cite{Schneider2012,Yu2017,Alexey2018}.
 As the occupation-dependent Peierls phase depends only on the occupation of the left site, the model Hamiltonian in Eq. (\ref{HamB}) generally breaks the inversion symmetry $\mathcal{I}$: $\mathcal{I}\hat{b}_{j,\sigma}\mathcal{I}^{\dagger}=\hat{b}_{j',\sigma}$, where $j$ and $j'$ are under reflection about the center of the chain.
 Under non-vanishing synthetic gauge flux, it also breaks the time-reversal symmetry $\mathcal{T}$: $\mathcal{T}\hat{b}_{j,\uparrow}\mathcal{T}^{-1}=\hat{b}_{j,\downarrow}$ and $\mathcal{T}i\mathcal{T}^{-1}=-i$.
-We consider a generic initial product state $|\psi_0\rangle$ that preserves both the time-reversal and inversion symmetries, such as the two-particle initial state in our simulations.
-The final state after the time evolution can be expanded as a superposition of product states in Fock space.
-To characterize the symmetries in the expansion dynamics, we consider two target product states that are related by the time-reversal symmetry $|\psi_1\rangle=\mathcal{T}|\psi_2\rangle$, and another product state $|\psi_3\rangle$ that is related to $|\psi_1\rangle$ by the inversion symmetry $|\psi_1\rangle=\mathcal{I}|\psi_3\rangle$.
+We consider a generic initial state $|\psi_0\rangle$ that preserves both the time-reversal and inversion symmetries, such as the two-particle initial state in our simulations.
+To characterize the symmetries in the expansion dynamics, we consider two target states that are related by the time-reversal symmetry $|\psi_1\rangle=\mathcal{T}|\psi_2\rangle$, and another state $|\psi_3\rangle$ that is related to $|\psi_1\rangle$ by the inversion symmetry $|\psi_1\rangle=\mathcal{I}|\psi_3\rangle$.
 Whether the expansion dynamics is time-reversal or inversion symmetric can be determined from the overlap between the final state and these target states $|\psi_d\rangle$ with $d=1,2,3$: $S_d=|\langle\psi_{d}|e^{-i\hat{H}_Bt}|\psi_0\rangle|$.
 If $S_1=S_2$ for any evolution time $t$, the time-reversal symmetry is preserved in the dynamics, otherwise it is broken.
 Similarly, the inversion symmetry in the dynamics is preserved if $S_1=S_3$ and broken otherwise.
-Based on the perturbation analysis in the Appendix~\ref{App}, we find that in the non-interacting case, $S_1 = S_2$ for the time-reversal symmetry only when $\theta$ or $\phi$ equals 0 or $\pi$, whereas $S_1=S_3$ for the inversion symmetry holds for all values of $\theta$ and $\phi$.
-For the interacting case, we find that $S_1=S_2$ for the time-reversal symmetry only when $\phi=0$ or $\pi$, while $S_1=S_3$ for the inversion symmetry only when both $\theta$ and $\phi$ are 0 or $\pi$ simultaneously.
+Based on the analysis in the Appendix~\ref{App}, we find that in the case of $U=0$, $S_1 = S_2$ for the time-reversal symmetry only when $\theta$ or $\phi$ equals 0 or $\pi$, whereas $S_1=S_3$ for the inversion symmetry holds for all values of $\theta$ and $\phi$.
+For the case of $U\neq0$, we find that $S_1=S_2$ for the time-reversal symmetry only when $\phi=0$ or $\pi$, while $S_1=S_3$ for the inversion symmetry only when both $\theta$ and $\phi$ are 0 or $\pi$ simultaneously.
 These analytical results confirm the numerical observations of the expansion dynamics shown in Fig.~\ref{fig2}.